jackalnom/centralcoastcauldrons/README.md

 Once you've finished making your changes, go back to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) and click "Burn Shop to Ground!" at the bottom of the page to reset your shop's state back to the beginning.

+In this updated version, you should no longer encounter job errors resulting from attempting to buy barrels without sufficient gold, mix potions without the necessary ml of ingredients, or sell potions not currently in your inventory.

 ## Version 2 - Expand Offerings

 Enhance your application to include not just red, but also green, blue, and dark potions in your offerings.
 You will need to adjust your `global_inventory` table and relevant API responses accordingly.